 It appears that most parents with newborn babies prefer having a co-sleeper instead of the traditional four-walled crib.
-It allows them to stay close to their babies without having to actually put them on their bed.
+It allows them to stay close to their babies without having to actually put them on their beds.
 Co-sleepers give parents the rest and peace of mind that they need as they wouldn’t have to constantly get up to check on their babies.

 There are a lot of co-sleepers on the market but the newer, nicer ones usually come with a hefty price tag.
 The good news, however, is that you can make your own, customize the design, and save money at the same time.
 Now if this isn’t a good deal, I don’t know what else is.

 So here’s a DIY co-sleeper crib project.
 It may look intimidating at first but this is totally doable!
-My friend made this while she was on her 6th month of pregnancy.
+My friend made this while she was in her 6th month of pregnancy.
 If she did it, so can you!

 - Wooden boards

 - Wood stain